-2 0 9 5 The course is a comprehensive study of the performance requirements and the diagnostic testing of the automotive engine.
+The course is a comprehensive study of the performance requirements and the diagnostic testing of the automotive engine.
 Also included will be the operation of engine testing equipment and of the machinery processes.
-Prerequisite: AUT 1000 Series or the instructor's permission

 AUT 1111 FUEL AND ELECTRICAL SYSTEMS DIAGNOSIS AND REPAIR